What colour suits me? How to pinpoint the most flattering shades for you

 Anthony McGrath advises, "rich autumnal colours flatter autumnal skin most, often with a warm/golden undertone, so think earthy reds, bronzes, rich browns, chocolate, and burnished golds.
 Warm muted tones like olive and dark greens, terracotta red, and burnt orange enhance autumnal complexions."

 Luckily for those with autumn colouring, earthy reds, bronzes, olives and burnt orange colours tend to be available year through, meaning that even though insipid pastels wash you out, you don't need to panic when warmer months roll around.
-Make the most of gold accents and tones in the summer months, injecting this into some layered necklaces from the best jewellery brands and gold-framed sunglasses or reading glasses to tap into the eyeglasses trends 2024 to really brighten your complexion.
+Make the most of gold accents and tones in the summer months, injecting this into some layered necklaces and gold-framed sunglasses or reading glasses to tap into the eyeglasses trends 2024 to really brighten your complexion.
 When it comes to blues, you can get away with navy, but other blue-toned hues might not work so well.

 Fashion editor’s picks…